Imbongi: History

-The earliest written record of iimbongi was made by Methodist missionary James Whitworth.
+The earliest written record of the use of imbongi was made by Methodist missionary James Whitworth.
 Whitworth noted in his 6 April 1825 journal entry while visiting Gcaleka king Hintsa: "At sunset, a man proclaimed aloud the transactions of the day, which seems to be the usual custom, ending with 'Our Captain is a great Captain.
 When the white men came to see him, he received them kindly and gave them an ox to eat'."